Sudden cloudy vision in one eye or blurry vision in one eye

-Sudden blurry vision in one eye or cloudy vision in one eye is a partial or complete loss of vision in only one eye.
+Sudden cloudy vision in one eye or blurry vision in one eye is a partial or complete loss of vision in only one eye.
 Blurred vision in one eye happens due to various conditions, which may be either due to mild ocular conditions or due to vision-threatening diseases.

 When the sudden cloudy vision in one eye results from harmless causes, such as discharge, due to crying or rubbing, it resolves quickly.
 But, if it is happening due to serious ocular causes such as optic nerve damage or retinal problems, it takes time to recover vision.

 Sometimes, blurry vision in one eye or both eyes is caused by a refractive error such as myopia, hyperopia, or astigmatism, which can be corrected with prescribed eyeglasses or contact lenses.

 Sudden blurred vision can be temporary or chronic.
 You have to fully understand the underlying causes to properly manage sudden blurry vision in one eye or both eyes.
 Today, we will describe major causes of sudden foggy vision in one eye as well as symptoms and treatment.

 What causes sudden cloudy vision in one eye?

 The common refractive errors such as nearsightedness, farsightedness, and astigmatism prevent the eye from making a focused, sharp image in the retina and hence cause sudden cloudy vision in one eye or most commonly in both eyes.

 If the amount of refractive error is more in one eye compared to another eye, it’s called anisometropia.
 In the case of anisometropia, there will be a more blurry vision in one eye than another eye.